nvpnathan/terraform-nsxt/pks/hybrid/README.md

 * T0 Uplink Ports
 * HA VIP
 * Static Route on the Physical Router for the IP Pool for VIPs
+* Static Route on the Physical Router for the T1 Mgmt Subnet
+* Static Route on the Physical Router for the T1 Data Services Subnet (Optional)